cosmob3/cpnt262-a5-groundhog-day/README.md

 The addition assignment operator `(+=)` makes sense to me but I rather do it the long way to better visualize what is going on.
 At least for now while I'm still new.

 Made the array into a list of links (double marks ;) jk)

+I was a bit overwhelmed at the beginning of this achievement for some reason but it wasn't that bad.

+Tried to add some CSS...
+Besides `margin` most of the other styles that I was trying to add were messing up the page so I just took them out for now.

+**Refrection:** Breaking up my coding into multiple smaller sessions seems to work best for me.
+My brain is able to rest and I feel like I can even stay on task a lot better.